 - 1. To include traditional fishing activities, opening of shellfish, storage and use of fishing equipment. - 2.
-No more than four (4) offices per lot; 20% lot coverage permitted, exclusive of parking; storage of equipment or materials where they are visible from neighboring properties or public or private ways is prohibited; the Board of Appeals shall find that the proposed use does not produce any injurious or offensive dirt, odor, fumes, gas, noise, or danger from explosion or fire. - May include arts and crafts created on the premises. - 4.
-Includes buildings and appurtenances; Special Permit Granting Authority is the Planning Board. - 5.
+No more than four (4) offices per lot; 20% lot coverage permitted, exclusive of parking; storage of equipment or materials where they are visible from neighboring properties or public or private ways is prohibited; the Board of Appeals shall find that the proposed use does not produce any injurious or offensive dirt, odor, fumes, gas, noise, or danger from explosion or fire. - 3.
+Reserved.

+- (4/14) - 4.
+Uses in this category are further subject to the special regulations set forth in \$40.5 and the Planning Board shall serve as the Special Permit granting authority.
+(4/15) - 5.
 The Board of Appeals shall find that a proposed use is not injurious or offensive or tends to reduce values in the same district by reason of dirt, odor, fumes, gas, sewage, noise, or danger from explosion or fire. - 6.
-The Board of Appeals may approve activities which are necessary in connection with scientific research or scientific development or related production, and which are accessory to a permitted use, if the Board finds the proposed accessory use does not substantially derogate from the public good; the proposed accessory use need not be located on the same parcel as the primary use. - 7.
-Includes shops of carpenters, plumbers, electricians, dressmakers and similar tradespeople, repairs to radio-TV-computers and related electronic services, bicycle repairs, furniture repairs and upholstering, barbers shops, nursery schools.
+The Board of Appeals may approve activities which are necessary in connection with scientific research or scientific development or related production, and which are accessory to a permitted use, if the Board finds the proposed accessory use does not substantially derogate from the public good.
+(4/15) - 7.
+Includes shops of carpenters, plumbers, electricians, dressmakers and similar tradespeople, repairs to radio-TV-computers and related electronic services, bicycle repairs, furniture repairs and upholstering.
+(4/14) - 8.

-- 8. Uses in this category are further subject to the special regulations set forth in § 40.1, Duplex Houses and Apartments. - 9.
 Except trailers, mobile homes, Quonset huts or portable buildings.
-One tent for non-commercial use is allowed per lot, for a specified period of time and with the written consent of the owner and the Board of Health.
-The Board of Health may limit the period of time the tent is erected and used. - Uses in this category are further subject to the special regulations set forth in \S 40.2, Affordable Accessory Dwelling Unit and the Planning Board shall serve as the Special Permit granting authority.
-(4/07) - 11.
-Uses in this category are further subject to the special regulations set forth in § 30.3, Seashore District.
+One tent for non- commercial use is allowed per lot, for a specified period of time and with the written consent of the owner and the Board of Health.
+The Board of Health may limit the period of time the tent is erected and used. - 9.
+Uses in this category are further subject to the special regulations set forth in §40.2, Accessory Dwelling Unit and the Planning Board shall serve as the Special Permit granting authority.